Dev-Daljeet/ShellInC/README.md

-Shell in C
+# Shell in C
-===

-This project LSH is a simple implementation of an unix shell in C.  It demonstrates the basics of how a shell works.
+This project is a simple implementation of an unix shell (LSH) in C.  It demonstrates the basic functionalities of a shell.
 That is: read, parse, fork, exec, and wait.
-Since its purpose is demonstration (not feature completeness or even fitness for casual use), it has many limitations, including:
+Since my purpose was to learn how shell works and build basic functionalities, this shell is not meant for feature completeness or even fitness for casual use.

+It has many limitations, including:

 * Commands must be on a single line.
 * Arguments must be separated by whitespace.